 For some types of ultrasound exams, the transducer (the wand that produces the sound waves and detects echoes) is rubbed over the skin surface.
 The sound waves pass through the skin and reach the organs underneath.
 In other cases, to get the best images, the doctor must use a transducer that’s put into a body opening, such as the esophagus (the tube connecting the throat and the stomach), rectum, or vagina.

-Special ultrasound machines, known as Doppler flow machines, are able to show how blood flows through vessels.
+Special ultrasound machines, known as Doppler flow machines, can show how blood flows through vessels.
 This is helpful because blood flow in tumors is different from that in normal tissue.
 Some of these machines make color pictures.
 Unlike other forms of blood vessel imaging, color Doppler studies do not use contrast agents.
 Color Doppler has made it easier for doctors to find out if cancer has spread into blood vessels, especially in the liver and pancreas.

 How does it work?

-An ultrasound machine has 3 key parts: a control panel, a display screen, and a transducer, which looks a lot like a microphone or a computer mouse.
+An ultrasound machine has 3 key parts: a control panel, a display screen, and a transducer, which usually looks a lot like a microphone or a computer mouse.
 The transducer sends out sound waves and picks up the echoes.
 The doctor or ultrasound technologist moves the transducer over the part of the body being studied.
 The computer inside the main part of the machine analyzes the signals and puts an image on the display screen.

 The shape and intensity of the echoes depend on how dense the tissue is.
 For example, most of the sound waves pass right through a fluid-filled cyst and send back very few or faint echoes, which makes them look black on the display screen.
 But the waves will bounce off a solid tumor, creating a pattern of echoes that the computer will show as a lighter-colored image.